dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/single-file-processing.md

 **Parameters**

-`fileBytes`: A NSData that points to a file in memory.
+`fileBytes`: A `NSData` object that points to a file in memory.
-`templateName`: Specify a template with a templateName for the data capturing.
+`templateName`: Specify a settings template that will be used for data capturing.
-`error`: An NSError pointer.
+`error`: An `NSError` pointer.
 An error occurs when:

 * The method is triggered after the capture is started.
 * The template name you input is invalid.